When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 An image has stayed with me.

 Some shoes become worn because they are taken into difficult terrain.
-Others remain pristine because they are worn selectively, on ground that leaves fewer marks.
+Others remain pristine because they are worn selectively on safer ground that leaves fewer marks.

 Both are real.
 They simply reflect different choices about where someone is willing to walk.

 In therapeutic work, staying in certain terrain will leave marks.
 Choosing not to stay there preserves something else.
-The problems arise only when we expect everyone to inhabit the same ground.
+Problems arise when we assume everyone will choose the same ground.

 Letting go of the expectation of shared integration has clarified a great deal.